jsx-eslint/eslint-plugin-react/docs/rules/no-mutation-props.md

 ### `disabledMethods`

-By default, this is set to: `['Object.assign', 'Object.defineProperty', 'Object.defineProperties', 'Reflect.defineProperty', 'Reflect.deleteProperty', 'Reflect.set', '_.fill', '_.reverse', '_.assign', '_.extend', '_.assignIn', '_.assignInWith', '_.extendWith', '_.assignWith', '_.defaults', '_.defaultsDeep', '_.merge', '_.mergeWith', '_.set', '_.setWith']`.
-This contains language built-ins that can mutate objects (see: [`Object` methods](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/object#Methods_of_the_Object_constructor) and [`Reflect` mutation methods](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Reflects/Reflect#Methods)) as well as methods on [lodash](https://lodash.com) that will mutate either arrays or objects.
+By default, this is set to: `['Object.assign', 'Object.defineProperty', 'Object.defineProperties', 'Reflect.defineProperty', 'Reflect.deleteProperty', 'Reflect.set']`.
+This contains language built-ins that can mutate objects (see: [`Object` methods](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/object#Methods_of_the_Object_constructor) and [`Reflect` mutation methods](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Reflects/Reflect#Methods)).
 You can override this with your own set of object/method pairs.

 **NOTE**: if you set this option, the defaults are overridden.
 It's a good idea to add at least the language defaults listed above to your configuration.

+You may want to add methods from [lodash](https://lodash.com) that will mutate either arrays or objects. `['_.fill', '_.reverse', '_.assign', '_.extend', '_.assignIn', '_.assignInWith', '_.extendWith', '_.assignWith', '_.defaults', '_.defaultsDeep', '_.merge', '_.mergeWith', '_.set', '_.setWith']`.

 If set to an empty array, the following patterns are considered okay and do not cause warnings: